JuanPabloDiaz/strava/README.md

-# Fit 🏃‍♂️💪
+# The Fitness Matrix 🏃‍♂️💪

 > Transform your fitness data into a Matrix-inspired visual experience.

-Fit is a cutting-edge web application that revolutionizes how you visualize and analyze your fitness data.
+The Fitness Matrix is a cutting-edge web application that revolutionizes how you visualize and analyze your fitness data.
 By seamlessly integrating Strava and Hevy APIs, it delivers an immersive, Matrix-themed interface that makes tracking your physical performance both engaging and insightful.

 <div align="center">